Web application firewall

-A web application firewall (WAF) is a specific form of application firewall that filters, monitors, and blocks HTTP traffic to and from a web service.
-By inspecting HTTP traffic, it can prevent attacks exploiting a web application's known vulnerabilities, such as SQL injection, cross-site scripting (XSS), file inclusion, and improper system configuration.
-Financial institutions often utilize WAFs to help in the mitigation of web application "zero-day" vulnerabilities, as well as hard-to-patch bugs or weaknesses through custom attack signature strings.
+A Web application firewall (WAF) is a specific form of application firewall that filters, monitors, and blocks HTTP traffic to and from a web service.
+By inspecting HTTP traffic, it can prevent attacks exploiting a Web application's known vulnerabilities, such as SQL injection, cross-site scripting (XSS), file inclusion, and improper system configuration.
+Financial institutions often utilize WAFs to help in the mitigation of Web application zero-day vulnerabilities, as well as hard-to-patch bugs or weaknesses through custom attack signature strings.

 History

-Dedicated web application firewalls entered the market in the late 1990s during a time when web server attacks were becoming more prevalent.
+Dedicated Web application firewalls entered the market in the late 1990s during a time when web server attacks were becoming more prevalent.

-Early WAF products, from Kavado and Gilian technologies, were available, trying to solve the increasing amount of attacks on web applications in the late 1990s.
+Early WAF products, from Kavado and Gilian technologies, tried to solve the increasing amount of attacks on Web applications in the late 1990s.
 In 2002, the open-source project ModSecurity was formed in order to make WAF technology more accessible.
-They finalized a core rule set for protecting web applications, based on OASIS Web Application Security Technical Committee’s (WAS TC) vulnerability work.
-In 2003, they expanded and standardized rules through the Open Web Application Security Project’s (OWASP) Top 10 List, an annual ranking for web security vulnerabilities.
-This list would become the industry standard for web application security compliance.
+They finalized a core rule set for protecting Web applications, based on OASIS Web Application Security Technical Committee’s (WAS TC) vulnerability work.
+In 2003, they expanded and standardized rules through the Open Web Application Security Project’s (OWASP) Top 10 List, an annual ranking for Web security vulnerabilities.
+This list would become the industry standard for Web application security compliance.

 Since then, the market has continued to grow and evolve, especially focusing on credit card fraud prevention.
 With the development of the Payment Card Industry Data Security Standard (PCI DSS), a standardization of control over cardholder data, security has become more regulated in this sector.
-According to CISO Magazine, the WAF market was expected to grow to $5.48 billion by 2022.